 Healthcare Collaboration Improves Care for Aging Adults

 Healthcare collaboration is critical to support care for aging adults.
-The self-reported healthcare industry issues of internal bullying is at odds with the goal of creating internal collaborative work teams that improve patient care.
+The self-reported healthcare industry issues of internal bullying are at odds with the goal of creating internal collaborative work teams that improve patient care.
 Achieving internal collaboration has the potential to result in outside collaboration with other providers in the specialties of healthcare, estate, and financial planning.

 Care for aging adults involves more than collaboration among healthcare providers.
 The specialties of legal and financial planning should also be involved.
 These three specialties support positive aging and are one of the best ways to plan for care needs to avoid surprises when the need occurs.